NHS and private ultrasound scans during pregnancy

 However, the recommendation that your bump will be measured from around 26 weeks of pregnancy should be observed by your maternity team, unless you are in the recommended 14 day self isolation period.

-It may also be that your partner cannot attend antenatal appointments with you.
-Check with your maternity team to see if this is the case.
+Your partner should be allowed attend antenatal appointments with you.
+But check with your maternity team to see if this is the case.

 If you are in self-isolation and have an antenatal appointment coming up, you should contact your midwife or antenatal clinic to inform them of your situation.